thehaohcm/DevOpsLabs/Java/readme.md

       - the overriden method in devired class in included RuntimeException => no error
     + with an empty method (without throwing any exception), we can also add 'throws' any RuntimeException and Exception without error compile
     + The try-catch block is added based on an exception thrown by devired class's method (not based on super class' method).
 That means if super class' method throws Exception, but the devired class method doesn't throw anything => we don't need add try-catch block when calling an instance of devired class
+    + A method can be declared/defined with throwing any exception although the body has no throw any exception.
+No error run or compile

 3. Java Interfaces
   - Interface can contain public/private/static methods